 If you’ve never tried Facebook ads before (or if you’ve tried and failed), you may be wondering how to run an effective campaign that will generate more leads and sales.
 In this article, we’ll show you the 4 steps to create Facebook ads that convert.

-However – as with any kind of marketing campaign – how well your Facebook ads perform is dependent on whether or not you have a winning strategy.
+Facebook is one of the best places to find qualified leads, thanks to more than 2.38 billion active monthly users and in-depth targeting features.
+However, as with any kind of marketing campaign, how well your Facebook ads perform depends on whether or not you have a winning strategy.

-So before we dive into the step-by-step process of how to create a Facebook ad that converts, let’s talk a bit about the overall strategy.
+So, before we get into the step-by-step process of how to create a Facebook ad that converts, let’s talk a bit about the overall strategy.

 Facebook Ads Not Working?
 Here’s Why…

 Most people think that Facebook advertising works just like any other kind of advertising: you have a product or a service, you post an ad, and you make sales.